 The University is committed to an effective radiation protection program to eliminate unnecessary exposures to radiation and to reduce all exposures to levels that are As Low As Reasonably Achievable (ALARA), taking into account all social and economic considerations.
 The ALARA goals for Idaho State University are set by the Radiation Safety Committee (RSC) and are based upon the legal limits set by the Nuclear Regulatory Commission, good radiation protection practices, and when available, historical dose information for each active radiation program.
 The visitor ALARA goal is 100 mrem/calendar year (10 mSv/yr) or 25 mrem/calendar quarter (2.5 mSv/qtr).

-The Technical Safety Office (TSO) monitors all exposure records and will report your exposure if greater than the minimum detectable amount (10 mrem or 0.1 mSv) to you or your employer at least once a year.
-At any time in the future, you may request from the TSO your exposure received at ISU.
+The Environment Health and Safety Department (formerly TSO) monitors all exposure records and will report your exposure if greater than the minimum detectable amount (10 mrem or 0.1 mSv) to you or your employer at least once a year.
+At any time in the future, you may request from the EHS your exposure received at ISU.

 The embryo-fetus is more susceptible to radiation effects than an adult.
 The dose limit for the embryo-fetus is 500 mrem (5 mSv) during the entire gestation period.
 As a further precaution, it is advisable to keep the monthly doses below 50 mrem (5 mSv).
 This degree of protection for the embryo-fetus can only be achieved with the cooperation of the employee, who should notify her sponsor or the RSO as soon as the pregnancy is known by completing a Pregnancy Declaration.